 The "traditional" or "individual" path to a PhD remains the most common in Germany.
 An individual doctorate involves a thesis or dissertation that is produced under the supervision of one professor.

 How long a traditional individual doctorate takes depends on your own time schedule – or on the duration of your work contract.
 Three to five years are typical.
-Doctoral candidates can choose where they would like to conduct their research:
+Although a university is normally responsible for the doctoral process, you can also carry out your research at other institutions.

 - at a university